open-telemetry/opentelemetry-ebpf-profiler/design-docs/00000-nodejs-thread-context/README.md

 - **The record format is reused unchanged.** The bytes the profiler parses are identical to OTEP 4947's, so record parsing and `attribute_key_map` decoding are shared across runtimes.
-Only the code that arrives at a record differs.
+Only the code that finds the record differs.
 - **Selection is explicit.** The new walk is chosen by a distinct `threadlocal.schema_version` value, so a target the profiler does not understand degrades to no context rather than to a wrong walk.